Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Simulating the Galactic Bulge Time Domain Survey

 \subsubsection{Extinction}

 Our first adjustment regards the treatment of dust.
-The extinction law adopted by the BGM1612 model assumes a universal Galactic extinction law with $R_V \approx 3.1$.
-Instead, we adopt the empirical law from \cite{cardelli1989} with $R_V = 2.5$, which is a more appropriate treatment for the bulge \citep{nataf2013}.
-Because the BGM1612 output generally overpredicts the line of sight extinction, we reduce the median extinction in our catalog so that $A_I = 1.5$, which forces agreement between the location of the Red Clump in our catalog and the LF from \cite{terry2020} in the $I$, $J$, and $H$ bands.
+The extinction law adopted by the BGM1612 model assumes a universal Galactic extinction law with $R_V \approx 3.1$, where $R_V \equiv A_V / E(B-V)$ is the ratio of total to selective extinction.
+Instead, we adopt the empirical law from \cite{cardelli1989} with $R_V = 2.5$, which is a more appropriate treatment for the Galactic bulge \citep{nataf2013}.
+Because the BGM1612 output generally over predicts the line of sight extinction, we reduce the median extinction in our catalog so that $A_I = 1.5$, which forces agreement between the location of the Red Clump in our catalog and the LF from \cite{terry2020} in the $I$, $J$, and $H$ bands.
 However, it's worth noting that this is discrepant with measured values in the Stanek window, which typically have $A_I \approx 1.28$ \citep{reid2009,nataf2013}.